vuejs-templates/pwa/docs/commands.md

 - HTML minified with [html-minifier](https://github.com/kangax/html-minifier).
 - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).
 - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.
+- Generates a Service Worker for offline caching your static assets using [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin)

 ### `npm run unit`